CAMPUS STATEMENT ON ALCOHOL

 The campus's All-Greek social code can be found at http://lead.berkeley.edu/wp-content/uploads/2015/01/all-greek-social-code.pdf.
 It mentions alcohol 43 times and should be read in entirety.

-In addition, the FIPG (Fraternity Insurance Purchasing Group), which has 51 member groups, issued its risk management policy in January 2013.
-The first section of the policy is about alcohol.
+In addition, the FIPG (Fraternity Insurance Purchasing Group), which has 51 member groups, issued its most recent risk management guidelines in 2017.
+The first section is about alcohol.
 That section reads as follows:

 The consumption of alcohol is inconsistent with high performance athletics.
-Student athletes have a responsibility to themselves and their team to refrain from conduct that detracts from achieving their maximal potential.
-Coaches, staff and student athletes share the responsibility to promote a high performance lifestyle.
+Student athletes have a responsibility to themselves and their team to refrain from conduct that detracts from achieving their maximum potential.
+Coaches, staff, and student athletes share the responsibility to promote a high performance lifestyle.

-To address the issues in and around alcohol use and abuse among student athletes, Intercollegiate Athletics (IA) has instituted a policy with separate sanctions for alcohol related incidents, summarized in Table 3 below.
+To address the issues in and around alcohol use and abuse among student athletes, Intercollegiate Athletics (IA) has instituted a policy with separate sanctions for alcohol related incidents, summarized in the table below.

 Definition of an alcohol related incident (ARI) will include, but not be limited to the following: